Meet the editorial team.

 Heather studied fashion at university and specialised in graphic design.
 When she isn’t taking oil-painting classes, Heather and her husband devote their time to fostering dogs from Hounds First Sighthound rescue centre, chronicling the highs and lows in an online diary for Country Life.

-Emma McCall, Designer
+Emma McCall, Art Editor

 Emma grew up between Wiltshire and Dumfries-shire in Scotland and now resides in Henley.
 Emma trotted over to Country Life from the Horse & Hound picture desk and also designs and produces her own range of tableware, Once Upon a Table.